What this post is about

 However, the changes do not only affect jobs and their future.
 The classic 9 to 5 job is a thing of the past and society focuses more on human aspects, personalities. and individual lifestyles.
 Work should be fun, meaningful, and make a difference.

-With New Work, the aim is to create new opportunities that employers can use to inspire their employees in the long term and keep them on board.
+With New Work, the aim is to create new opportunities that employers can use to inspire their employees in the long term and keep them on board - a symbiosis between obligation and fun.

 According to the American social philosopher (and creator of the term) Frithjof Bergmann, the term New Work is defined as follows: